petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 == Changelog ==
 = Version 3.2.5-beta1 =
 * Bugfix: HTML changes in the admin section to fit in with WordPress 3.3
+* Bugfix: The columns in the admin section don't save, making certain columns disappear.
 * Change the name of the Role and removed one Role.

 = Version 3.2.4 =